 \section{Abstract}

 { Accurate assessment of anthropogenic climate change relies on historical instrumental data, yet observations from the early 20th century are sparse, fragmented, and uncertain~\cite{von2004reconstructing,DoblasReyes2021}.
-Conventional reconstructions rely on disparate statistical interpolation, which excessively smooths local features and creates unphysical artifacts, leading to systematic underestimation of intrinsic variability and extremes~\cite{harris2020version,morice2021updated,yamamoto2005correcting}.
+Conventional reconstructions rely on disparate statistical interpolation, which tends to smooth local features and create unphysical artifacts, often leading to an underestimation of intrinsic variability and extremes~\cite{harris2020version,morice2021updated,yamamoto2005correcting}.
 While recent machine learning approaches have improved reconstruction accuracy, they remain confined to purely spatial inpainting of coarse-resolution fields~\cite{kadow2020artificial,bochow2025reconstructing}.
 Here, we present a unified, probabilistic generative deep learning framework that overcomes these limitations and reveals previously unresolved historical climate variability back to 1850.
-Leveraging a learned generative prior of Earth system dynamics, our model performs probabilistic inference to recover spatiotemporally consistent historical temperature and precipitation fields from sparse observations.
+Leveraging a learned generative prior of Earth system dynamics, our model performs probabilistic inference to estimate spatiotemporally consistent historical temperature and precipitation fields from sparse observations.
 Our approach preserves the higher-order statistics of climate dynamics, transforming reconstruction into a robust uncertainty-aware assessment.
-We demonstrate that our reconstruction overcomes pronounced biases in widely used historical reference products, including those underlying IPCC assessments, especially regarding extreme weather events.
+We demonstrate that our reconstruction mitigates the smoothing effects inherent in widely used historical reference products, including those underlying IPCC assessments, especially regarding extreme weather events.
 Notably, we uncover higher early 20th-century global warming levels compared to existing reconstructions, primarily driven by more pronounced polar warming, with mean Arctic warming trends exceeding established benchmarks by 0.15--0.29~\textdegree{}C per decade for 1900--1980.
 Conversely, for the modern era, our reconstruction indicates that the broad Arctic warming trend is likely overestimated in recent assessments, yet explicitly resolves previously unrecognized intense, localized hotspots in the Barents Sea and Northeastern Greenland.
-Furthermore, based on our seamless global reconstruction that recovers precipitation variability across the oceans and under-monitored regions, we uncover an intensification of the global hydrological cycle.
+Furthermore, based on our seamless global reconstruction that estimates precipitation variability across the oceans and under-monitored regions, our results indicate a potential intensification of the global hydrological cycle.
 Our results provide a globally complete, uncertainty-aware, spatiotemporally consistent temperature and precipitation reconstruction back to 1850, enabling more precise assessments of historical anthropogenic climate change, especially with regard to historical changes in extreme weather events, even in the polar regions where observations are sparse. }